Welding: Costs and trends

 As an industrial process, the cost of welding plays a crucial role in manufacturing decisions.
 Many different variables affect the total cost, including equipment cost, labor cost, material cost, and energy cost.
-Depending on the process, equipment cost can vary, from inexpensive for methods like shielded metal arc welding and oxyfuel welding, to extremely expensive for methods like laser beam welding and electron beam welding.
+Depending on the process, equipment cost can vary, from inexpensive for methods like shielded metal arc welding and oxy–fuel welding, to extremely expensive for methods like laser beam welding and electron beam welding.
 Because of their high cost, they are only used in high production operations.
 Similarly, because automation and robots increase equipment costs, they are only implemented when high production is necessary.
 Labor cost depends on the deposition rate (the rate of welding), the hourly wage, and the total operation time, including time spent fitting, welding, and handling the part.
 The cost of materials includes the cost of the base and filler material, and the cost of shielding gases.
 Finally, energy cost depends on arc time and welding power demand.

 For manual welding methods, labor costs generally make up the vast majority of the total cost.
 As a result, many cost-saving measures are focused on minimizing operation time.
 To do this, welding procedures with high deposition rates can be selected, and weld parameters can be fine-tuned to increase welding speed.
 Mechanization and automation are often implemented to reduce labor costs, but this frequently increases the cost of equipment and creates additional setup time.
 Material costs tend to increase when special properties are necessary, and energy costs normally do not amount to more than several percent of the total welding cost.